 Today we will be taking a closer look at some of the interesting insects that you’ll find at the park (and possibly even in your garden).

-Here are our favourite weird facts about insects that we think deserve more of our attention:
+Here are our favourite weird and interesting facts about insects that we think deserve more of our attention:

 - The Hercules beetle is one of the strongest animals in the world for its size.